GHSL Update December 2017

 The UK Civil Service (CS) makes up roughly 8% of the wider public sector and broadly correlates to the New Zealand Public Service.
 It employs some 391,000 staff.

 A major focus of the Civil Service’s work is mental health.
-The Prime Minister recently commissioned a report into mental health at work (Thriving at Work).
+The Prime Minister recently commissioned a report into mental health at work (Thriving at Work(external link)).
 Mental health has already been the major focus of the Health & Wellbeing Champion; there has been a toolkit for managers developed as well as a network of Mental Health First Aiders (a common concept in industry in the UK).
 They are staff who are trained and selected to help with mental health issues for their colleagues much the same as general First Aiders do for physical injuries.